 However, the key to ensuring that Fido has the best chance of a full recovery is to act fast.
 If you can see a veterinarian and treatment starts within an hour of the gum being eaten, then treatment is very likely to be successful.

 To stop your canine companion from eating gum, ensure it is kept securely in a cupboard.
 Consider a securely locking trashcan that can’t be reached by your pet.
 Make sure any children in the home know that gum is bad for dogs and not to leave it lying around.

 Also, remember that discarded gum on the street or pavements may still contain traces of xylitol, so take care when out on walks.
 Train a good ‘leave it’ command so you can prevent your pet from dangers reliably.

-Xylitol in Other Products
+Xylitol In Other Products

 Xylitol is not only found in gum.
-It is used as an alternative to sugar in some cakes, sweets, chocolate, and even some medications.
+It is used as an alternative to sugar in some cakes, sweets, chocolate, peanut butter, and even some medications.
 Just like chewing gum, these food items can also cause harm when ingested.
 It’s imperative that you keep any items containing xylitol out of reach.

 Frequently Asked Questions

 If your dog has eaten sugar-free gum, you must act quickly.
 Check whether the gum contained xylitol and if it did, or if a large amount of gum was eaten, contact your veterinary clinic with urgency.
 The effects of xylitol can be really serious, but if treatment is started quickly, it can save their life.